Māori Business Collab

 We stand together in solidarity to give Māori businesses an insight into the services and support available during these uncertain and challenging times.

 Welcome to the first Māori Collab Digital Webinar series, designed to connect you with services and support available through our Collab Partners.
-This series is brought to you by the Regional Business Partner Network (RBPN) in collaboration with ATEED and Whāriki in response to COVID-19.
+This series is brought to you by the Regional Business Partner Network (RBP) in collaboration with Auckland Unlimited and Whāriki in response to COVID-19.

 Māori Business Collab

 Ākina exists to transform New Zealand’s economy through the power of impact.
 We work across capability building, impact consulting, access to markets and impact investment.
 We support enterprises to access resources and services that create pathways for growth, to measure their impact, and share it with others.

 We’ll be sharing our approach to creating positive impact as treaty partners including examples of how we are working with Māori businesses, insights from The Impact Initiative and resources available through Social Shifters.

 You will hear different perspectives from the Ākina team, trustees and Māori businesses we are working with.

 Te Puoho (Ngāti Toa, Ngāti Whātua Ngāti Tama) is a Trustee for the Ākina Foundation and is currently a Māori Investment Manager for New Zealand Trade and Enterprise where he assists indigenous companies to raise capital for international growth.

 Anne’s work at Ākina is focused on working with enterprises so they can access the support and resources they need to thrive.
 This includes supporting capability builders in communities, as well as working with growing social enterprises who are pivoting their business models, getting ready for social procurement, or accessing finance.

 Mel is managing director of Ngahere Communities, an organisation that has developed the Tukua programme that focuses on supporting Māori and Pacific entrepreneurs in South Auckland to thrive